Jean Ferrat

 Jean Ferrat (born Jean Tenenbaum; 26 December 1930 – 13 March 2010) was a French singer-songwriter and poet.
 He specialized in singing poetry, particularly that of Louis Aragon.
-He had a left-wing sympathy that found its way into a few songs.

 Biography

 Ferrat was born in Vaucresson, Hauts-de-Seine, the youngest of four children from a modest family which moved to Versailles in 1935, where Ferrat studied at the Jules Ferry College.
 His Russian-born father (naturalized in 1928) was forced to wear the yellow star and deported to Auschwitz in 1942, where he died.

 In the early 1950s, he started in Parisian cabaret.
 After that he avoided any particular musical style, but remained faithful to himself, his friends and his public.
 In 1956, he set "Les yeux d'Elsa" ("Elsa's eyes"), a Louis Aragon poem which Ferrat loved, to music.
 Its rendition by popular artist André Claveau brought Ferrat some initial recognition as a songwriter.

 His first 45 RPM single was released in 1958, without success.
 It was not until 1959, with publisher Gérard Meys, who also became his close friend and associate, that his career started to flourish.
 He signed with Decca and released his second single, "Ma Môme", in 1960 under the musical direction of Meys.

 In 1961, Ferrat married Christine Sèvres, a singer who performed some of his songs.
 She died in 1981 at age 50.
 He met Alain Goraguer, who became an arranger of his songs.
 His debut album, Deux Enfants du Soleil, was released that year.
 Ferrat also wrote songs for Zizi Jeanmaire and went on the road, sharing billing with her at the Alhambra for six months.

 Nuit et Brouillard ("Night and Fog"), which followed in 1963, was awarded the Académie Charles Cros's Grand Prix du Disque and showed any topic could be put in songs.
 Ferrat toured again in 1965, but stopped performing on stage in 1973.

 In 1990, he received an award from the Société des auteurs, compositeurs et éditeurs de musique, (SACEM) the French association of songwriters, composers and music publishers.

+Jean Ferrat is a graduate of the Conservatoire national des arts et métiers.